Political Economy of Public Education: History and Philosophy

 At the micro level, students will study and analyze the effects of educational policy and school management practices pertaining to curricular decisions and student disciplinary policies on the life opportunities of children and youth.
 Students will have an opportunity to learn how social and political attitudes on race, ethnicity, gender, sexuality, and class can have differential effects on the lived experiences of young people in and out of schools.

 Each week students will expect to engage in text-based seminars, attend lectures, critically view documentary films and contemporary news reports, and participate in workshops.
 To prepare for seminars and workshops, students will be provided guidelines for writing brief preparation papers based on an assigned reading.
 Students will gain practice in writing papers that regularly integrate program material.
 Each student will write a summative project as a synthesis paper based on course materials and present key points to the class.

 Anticipated credit equivalencies for this program include: introduction to a history of U.S. education, introduction to the political economy of education, introduction to the philosophy of education, and analytic writing.

-public policy, education, social services, and history.
+This offering will prepare you for careers and advanced study in: public policy, education, social services, and history.

 $20 for supplemental booklet.